Spotted Lanternfly FAQs

 What is the black goo all over the trees?

-The bugs use a piercing-sucking mouthpart to tap into the tree’s fluids, and excrete honeydew, or sugary water.
-This sugary surface encourages the growth of black sooty mold, which is harmless to people but attracts other insects.
-At minimum, it is bothersome and unsightly, and at most it can be damaging to the tree.
+The bugs use a piercing-sucking mouthpart to tap into the tree’s fluids and excrete honeydew, or sugary water.
+This sugary substance encourages the growth of black sooty mold, which is harmless to people but attracts other insects.
+At a minimum, it is bothersome and unsightly, and at most, it can be damaging to the tree or the plants underneath it.

 How many treatments do I need to get rid of spotted lanternflies?